Chart Color Schemes

 Health performance in Salisbury is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Salisbury faces significant health challenges, with common health conditions being somewhat prevalent across all age groups but particularly so among older age cohorts.
-Private health cover is found to be very low at approximately 47% of the total population (~4,302 people), compared to the national average of 55.3%.
+Salisbury faces significant health challenges with common health conditions somewhat prevalent across the board, but to a considerably higher degree among older age cohorts.
+The rate of private health cover is very low at approximately 47% of the total population (~4,299 people), compared to the national average of 55.7%.

-The most common medical conditions in the area are mental health issues and arthritis, impacting 8.9% and 8.6% of residents respectively.
-Conversely, 67.1% of residents declared themselves completely clear of medical ailments, compared to 68.1% across Greater Adelaide.
-As of 2021, 18.7% of Salisbury's residents are aged 65 and over (1,706 people), which is higher than the 16.1% in Greater Adelaide.
-Health outcomes among seniors present some challenges that require more attention than those of the broader population.
+The most common medical conditions in the area were found to be mental health issues and arthritis, impacting 8.9 and 8.6% of residents respectively, while 67.1% declared themselves completely clear of medical ailments compared to 68.1% across Greater Adelaide.
+As of the Australian Bureau of Statistics Census data from 2016, 18.6% of Salisbury's residents are aged 65 and over (1,696 people), which is higher than the 16.1% in Greater Adelaide.
+Health outcomes among seniors present some challenges requiring more attention than the broader population.

 Frequently Asked Questions - Health